The Majesty of God

 In our present world, most women ordinarily have children in their late teens and in their twenties.
 In the beginning of Time, it would have been shocking to sensible people to let anyone so young, even women in their thirties or forties, to have children.
 Nowadays, it would be comparable to hiring a little child to be their children's nanny.
 Parents need a lot of God's grace to help them take good care of their children and to fix the mistakes that they have made.

-The temptation of Eve was a contest between two very strong personalities, a contest that satan did not trust to any of his fallen followers to undertake for him, and one that had to involve lies and other types of trickery in order to get Eve to pay any attention to him.
-He enlisted the help of a serpent, enabling it to talk so that he could speak through it to Eve.
+The temptation of Eve was a contest between two very strong personalities, a contest that satan did not trust to any of his fallen followers to undertake for him.
+He enlisted the help of a serpent, persuading it to help him beguile Eve.

 The serpent adored his masters, but found it confusing that they laughed at him sometimes.
 They were entertained by its curiosity and attempts to emulate them.
 Until satan interfered, loving and admiring Adam and Eve with intense devotion helped it to forgive them easily for finding amusement at its expense.

 It is likely that satan accessed the serpent's memories of its masters' laughter and ran them through its mind one right after the other to cause the serpent to feel humiliated and irritated.
 Apparently it had a choice about whether or not it yielded to satan.
 God held it responsible for succumbing to the adversary's enticements and lending itself to his endeavours by rebelling against his masters.

 Lucifer probably projected pictures into the serpent's mind of the man and his mate bowing to it, if only the snake would surrender the use of its mind and body to the adversary.
 Intrigued, the snake went for it.